continuum-web/Continuum-Reviews/README.md

 ---

-As a site owner I want to provide an indepentent, censorship free place for Gamers to leave a review of a game.
-As a site owner I want to enable Gamers to be able to create an account to write, edit and delete reviews.
+As a site owner I want to provide an independent, censorship free place for Gamers to leave a review of a game. ✔ As a site owner I want to enable Gamers to be able to create an account to write ✔ , edit ✔ and delete ✔ reviews.
-As a site owner I want to make it easy for Gamers to find games so that they can leave reviews on.
-As a site owner I want to add the ability to add games not in the steam Database so that myself and Gamers can add more games to the site
+As a site owner I want to make it easy for Gamers to find games that they can leave reviews on. ✔ As a site owner I want to make it easy for Myself to add games so that Gamers can leave reviews on. ✔

-As a Gamer of the site I want to be able to leave reviews for games I have played so that others I users can read them.
-As a Gamer of the site I want to be able to create an account, Log in manage my reviews so I can edit or delete them.
+As a Gamer I want to be able to leave reviews for games I have played so that others I users can read them. ✔ As a Gamer I want to be able to create an account, Log in manage my reviews so I can edit or delete✔ them.
-As a Gamer I want to be able to search games to find views so that I can read them.
-As a Gamer of the site I want to be able to sort the reviews but date and popularity so I can find some reviews to read.
+As a Gamer I want to be able to search games to find views so that I can read them. ✔ As a Gamer I want to be able to sort the reviews by date and popularity so I can find some reviews to read.
-As a Gamer I want to be able to log out of the account so that my account is secure.
+As a Gamer I want to be able to log out of the account so that my account is secure. ✔

 ---